prajwalabr/Prajwala-B-R-Data-Analysis-Portfolio/README.md

 ## About
 I am Prajwala B R, a Passionate Data Analyst and **Tableau Desktop Specialist** with a passion for delivering impactful data-driven solutions.

+A Computer Science graduate with over 1.5 years of professional experience in data analysis and machine learning, currently contributing at Codecraft Technologies.

 With extensive hands-on experience in data analysis, visualization, and machine learning, I specialize in transforming raw data into actionable insights.
 My expertise lies in using tools like Tableau, Python, Power BI, Advance Excel, SQL to build solutions that drive informed decision-making.

 Worked on developing predictive analytics platforms to computer vision projects, I thrive on solving challenges and delivering high-quality, impactful results.
 I take pride in my ability to simplify complexity and create intuitive dashboards.